nf-core/viralrecon/docs/usage.md

 ### `--ivar_exclude_reads`

 This option unsets the `-e` parameter in `ivar trim` to discard reads without primers (Default: false).

+### `--filter_dups`

+Remove duplicate reads from alignments as identified by picard MarkDuplicates (Default: false).
+Note that unless you are using [UMIs](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/umi.html) it is not possible to establish whether the fragments you have sequenced were derived via true biological duplication (i.e. sequencing independent template fragments) or as a result of PCR biases introduced during the library preparation.

 ### `--save_align_intermeds`